 Your circulatory system works hard to deliver nutrient-rich blood to your feet and ankles, but because your heart pumps against the force of gravity, wounds in your lower extremities don’t always heal efficiently.
 The team of skilled podiatrists at Hoosier Foot & Ankle have extensive experience in foot wound care for minor to complex injuries.
-Since the team has five convenient locations throughout the Greater Indianapolis area, you have an office nearby.
+Since the team has five convenient locations throughout the Greater Indianapolis area and Kokomo, you have an office nearby.
 Book your wound care evaluation either online or over the phone.

 When you have an injury, your body starts a cascade of steps to heal the wound.
 Red blood cells coagulate and help close up the open wound while creating new connective tissue called collagen.
 Over time, the injury fills up with new tissue and eventually gets covered over with a fresh layer of skin.

 This process doesn’t always go so smoothly in your feet, ankles, and lower legs, though, simply because your circulatory system is fighting against gravity.
 Plus, if you have chronic conditions like diabetes, metabolic syndrome, heart disease, or similar ailments, you risk having vein damage, which can intensify wound-healing issues due to circulation problems.